casperiv0/ghostybot/docs/COMMANDS.md

-# GhostyBotDEV Command list
+# GhostyBot Command list

 This command list was automatically generated in [this file](https://github.com/Dev-CasperTheGhost/ghostybot/tree/main/src/scripts/generateCommandList.js).
-GhostyBotDEV has a total of 168 commands.
+GhostyBot has a total of 207 commands.

 Click any of the command names for more information